×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Uruguay is to use online resources such as websites and classifieds.
 Websites such as Uruguay Real Estate, Uruguay Rentals, and Uruguay Property Listings are great resources for finding rental properties in Uruguay.
 Additionally, classifieds such as Craigslist Uruguay and OLX Uruguay are great for finding both rental and purchase properties.
 Additionally, it is also possible to find a place to live in Uruguay by networking with locals and expats in the country.
-Joining expat groups and forums, attending local events, and asking around can be a great way to find a place to live in Uruguay," said one expat in Uruguay.
+Joining expat groups and forums, attending local events, and asking around can be a great way to find a place to live in Uruguay," remarked one foreigner who made the move to Uruguay.

 "We searched Punta del Este from one side to the other.
 We decided that we wanted to live in Punta for 6 months a year or longer and that meant a house versus an apartment since many of the apartment buildings are unoccupied 8 months of the year.
 We also decided that we would build a house as opposed to finding one.
 We wanted bigger rooms, more bathrooms and fewer bedrooms than is conventional.
-The difference being that we were not looking to rent the house," remarked one member in Punta del Este.
+The difference being that we were not looking to rent the house," explained one person living in Punta del Este, Uruguay.

 What is a typical expat home or apartment like in Uruguay?